CIJK-FM: History

 On July 6, the CRTC approved an application by Newcap Inc. for a broadcasting licence to operate an English-language, FM commercial station in New Minas.
 The new station would operate on a frequency of 89.3 MHz with an average effective radiated power of 9,900 watts.
-The proposed station would offer a classic hits format featuring hits of the 70s, 80s and 90s and targeted to adults between the ages of 24 and 54.
+The proposed station would offer a classic hits featuring hits of the 70s, 80s and 90s and targeted to adults between the ages of 24 and 54.
 All of the programming would be local.
 Approximately 98 hours of each broadcast week would consist of live-to-air programming while the remaining hours would be voice-tracked programming.
 In each broadcast week, the station would offer 16 hours of spoken word programming including 7 hours 30 minutes of news, of which 75% would be local content, and 8 hours 30 minutes of surveillance material such as local weather, traffic and the promotion of community events as well as other information of general interest.
 There is only one commercial licensee serving the Kentville radio market, namely Maritime Broadcasting System, which operates two FM stations, both of which are in Kentville.
 CKWM-FM offers a hot adult contemporary format, which appeals primarily to females aged 18–44 years.
 CKEN-FM offers a country format, which usually captures listeners between the ages of 25 and 54.

-CIJK signed on the air June 12 at 8:09:30 a.m.
+CIJK signed on the air June 12 at 8:09:30 a.m. as "89.3 K-Rock."
 The station offered a classic rock format that tested well with 18-54 year olds.
 There would be an emphasis on local information and weather, with news seven days a week delivered by a three-person news team.
 At the start, CIJK had a staff of 17 full-time and six part-time people.
 Ken Geddes was general manager, Gary Tredwell was program director and Dave Chalk was news director.
 Other on air staff included Julia Kirkey (news), Colin McInnis (mornings), Kate Peardon (mornings), Darrin Harvey (middays and weekend mornings), Melanie Sampson (afternoons), and Neil Spence (weekends).
 Studios and offices were located at 8794 Commercial Street (Suite 3) in New Minas.

 Curtis Bray became program and music director at CIJK Kentville.
-He had been with Corus Radio Kitchener.
+He had been with Corus Radio Kitchener in the past.

-Dwayne Sawchyn was promoted to regional sales manager, Newcap Maritimes (six markets with 10 stations in NS, NB and PEI), and was based in Halifax.
-He had been retail sales supervisor at CFRQ-FM/CKUL-FM Darmouth/Halifax.
+Dwayne Sawchyn was promoted to regional sales manager, for Newcap Maritimes (six markets with 10 stations in NS, NB and PEI), and was based in Halifax.
+He had been retail sales supervisor at CFRQ-FM/CKUL-FM Dartmouth/Halifax.